KDE/wacomtablet/README.md

     $ xsetwacom list devices

 if your device is correctly recognized first.
-If it dosn't show up there, we can't configure it.
+If it doesn't show up there, we can't configure it.

 Installation
 ------------